oceans aware: inform, inspire, involve

 This is where the UN's shipping agency, the International Maritime Organization (IMO), comes into play, established to provide a forum for State cooperation in the field of governmental regulation and practices relating to technical matters affecting shipping engaged in international trade; to encourage and facilitate the general adoption of the highest practicable standards in matters concerning maritime safety, efficiency of navigation and prevention and control of marine pollution from ships.

 The IMO is responsible for establishing global standards for the safety, security and environmental performance of international shipping.
 Its main role is to create a regulatory framework for the shipping industry that is fair and effective, universally adopted and universally implemented.
-In accordance with IMO regulations, a ship's flag State is required to inspect it regularly, certify the ship's equipment and crew, and issue safety and pollution prevention documents.
+In accordance with IMO regulations, a ship's flag State (the State in which the vessel is registred) is required to inspect it regularly, certify the ship's equipment and crew, and issue safety and pollution prevention documents.
 For information on flag State jurisdiction see here.

 Operational waste